Giorgiod91/AntiCheat-AI/extra.md

 -------> convert this into a 3d Vektor to analyse

 #Getting demos from Cheater to compare the reaction time vector with the pro player ones and see the difference

+#Ideas to detect visual cheats like radar hack or wallhack

+- i will extract the demos and will set specific points in all of the maps to check if player walk pass these without checking corners
+- i could check if someone only has good crosshairplacement if someone is near the suspect